kdheepak/blog/content/36-unicode-cheat-sheet.md

   @joelonsoftware
 ---

-I wanted to make a cheat sheet for myself that contains some of the different things I use when it comes to unicode.
+I wanted to make a cheat sheet for myself containing a reference of things I use when it comes to Unicode.

 First some basics: